-N/A. Given that there were no residential customers impacted by this de-energization event, additional engagement with and support of the Access and Functional Needs community was not needed.
+N/A. Given that there were no residential customers impacted by a proactive de-energization during this high threat event, additional engagement with and support of the Access and Functional Needs community was not activated for this high threat event.